ASFHyP3/hyp3-docs/docs/about/hyp3_plus.md

 will be completed within two business days of the order confirmation.*** You will receive an email confirming that the credits have been assigned to your username, at which point they are available for use.

-Credits do not expire.
+Credits expire 1 year from last date of purchase.
 We do not currently offer a service for automatic credit replenishment, so you will need to place additional orders as necessary when your credit balance is depleted.

 ### Refunds